apache/predictionio/docs/manual/resources/glossary.md

 comprised of four components: [D] Data Source and Data Preparator, [A] Algorithm, [S] Serving, [E] Evaluation Metrics.

-**Engine Instance**
-- An Engine Instance is a deployable implementation of an Engine with defined parameter settings.
-It specifies: one Data Source, one Data Preparator. one or more algorithm(s), and one Serving.
-You can deploy one or more engine instances from an engine at the same time.

 **EngineClient**
 - Part of PredictionSDK.
 It sends queries to a deployed engine instance through the Engine API and retrives prediction results.